prostep-ivip-e-V/vec/wiki/content/home/intro.md

 engineering processes and methods in the electrical system development and their related technologies.

-The standards published here are Open Standards.
+Everything published here is Open Source.
 If you find a bug, have a feature request or if you want to participate in the improvement and development process, then [see here]({{< relref "post/how-to-contribute" >}}) how you can contribute.